Ibiza: History

 In 654 BC, Phoenician settlers founded a port on Ibiza.
 With the decline of Phoenicia after the Assyrian invasions, Ibiza came under the control of Carthage, also a former Phoenician colony.
 The island produced dye, salt, fish sauce (garum) and wool.

 A shrine with offerings to the goddess Tanit was established in the cave at Es Cuieram, and the rest of the Balearic Islands entered Eivissa's commercial orbit after 400 BC.
 Ibiza was a major trading post along the Mediterranean routes.
 Ibiza began establishing its own trading stations along the nearby Balearic island of Mallorca (Majorca), such as Na Guardis, and "Na Galera" where numerous Balearic mercenaries hired on, no doubt as slingers, (Note: "The Rhodians, like the Baleares, were celebrated slingers."
 (Iam cui Tlepolemus sator, et cui Lindus origo, Funda bella ferens Balearis et alite plumbo.)) to fight for Carthage.

 During the Second Punic War, the island was assaulted by the two Scipio brothers (Publius and Gnaeus) in 217 BC but remained loyal to Carthage.
-With the Carthaginian military failing on the Iberian mainland, Ibiza was last used, 205 B.C, by the fleeing Carthaginian general Mago to gather supplies and men before sailing to Menorca and then to Liguria.
-Ibiza negotiated a favorable treaty (Foedus) with the Romans, which spared Ibiza from further destruction and allowed it to continue its Carthaginian-Punic institutions, traditions and even coinage well into the Empire days, when it became an official Roman municipality.
+With the Carthaginian military failing on the Iberian mainland, Ibiza was last used in 205 B.C. by the fleeing Carthaginian general Mago to gather supplies and men before his journey to Menorca and then to Liguria.
+Ibiza negotiated a favorable treaty (Foedus) with the Romans, which spared Ibiza from further destruction and allowed it to continue its Carthaginian-Punic institutions, traditions and even coinage well into the days of the Empire, when it became an official Roman municipality.

 After the fall of the Western Roman Empire and a brief period of first Vandal and then Byzantine rule, the island was conquered by the Muslims in 902.
-The few remaining locals converted to Islam and Berber settlers came in.
-Under Islamic rule, Ibiza (Yabisah) came in close contact with the city of Dénia—the closest port in the nearby Iberian peninsula, located in the Valencian Community—and the two areas were administered jointly by the Taifa of Dénia for some time (11th century).
+The few remaining locals converted to Islam, and the island was colonized by Berbers.
+Under Islamic rule, Ibiza (Yabisah) came in close contact with the city of Dénia -— the closest port in the nearby Iberian peninsula, located in the Valencian Community —- and the two areas were administered jointly by the Taifa of Dénia for some time during the 11th century.